Menu

 (posted on 6 Dec 2023)

-I've often like to think of drawing, which of course involves taking the time to look intensely at form and space from a human perspective, is a a conduit to critical thinking.
-This is in good part because if we draw a lot we very soon discover that what we perceive with our eyes is not the same as what is seen with a camera, despite their structure being very similar to a camera.
-Similarly we very quickly learn that what cameras 'see' or capture is often vastly different from what is actually before us.
-Drawing makes us...well it certainly made me...have less trust in what I see and not take it for granted.
-I'll probably do a number of posts that deal with this notion in various ways.
+I've often liked to think of drawing, which of course involves taking the time to look intensely at form and space from a human perspective, is a a conduit to critical thinking.
+This is in good part because if we draw a lot we very soon discover that what we perceive with our eyes is not the same as what is seen with a camera, despite the eyes structure being very similar to a camera.
+What we think we see is not a wholly reliable source of information.
+We learn by countless hours of especially observational drawing, which involves careful and intense 'looking, that what cameras 'see' or capture is often vastly different from what is perceived before us.
+Drawing makes us...well it certainly made me...have less trust in what I think I see.
+I'll probably do a number of future posts that deal with this notion in various ways.

 Obviously the title of this posts suggests I'm suspicious.
-As an artist I know that what I see and am stimulated to visually imagine/infer isn't necessarily as things are.
-I've been deluded many times over and only by careful observation have had a different visual reality revealed.
+As an artist I know that what I think I see and am stimulated to visually imagine/infer isn't necessarily as things are.
+I've been deluded by my own eyes many times...actually I'm deluded by my brain which constructs what I perceive from what my eyes see.
+Only by careful observation, through drawing, have I had a different visual reality revealed to me.
 As well as observing form I study space.
 I know how focusing in on, cropping, 'zooming in' alters visual reality.
 It's been a tool to attempt to create dramatic landscapes, and is a device that photographers use regularly to tell visual lies, for example, for travel brochures.
-I know how the relationships between various objects embedded in three dimensional space can be altered by projecting them on a two dimensional surface (or imagined one), which is what I often do when drawing and measuring angles and proportions to transfer to my paper.
-I know how depth of field is contracted to almost non existence.
-When working in animation no more occasions than I can recall I had to paint 'star fields'; we'd paint a wash of gouache for the colour of deep space and then use a toothbrush with white paint to populate the imagined tract of the universe with stars.
-After, we'd go over all the splatters and enhance some for greater intensity and also add colour to some, blue or red, to suggest different wavelenghts of light.
-This superficially added a depth of field to the two dimensional representation; but only superficially.
-Deep down I knew that I had no real concept of the real distances between the stars that I was trying to represent.
-If, in space, no one can hear you scream, light nevertheless travels incomprehensibly long distances in the 'vacuum' of space.
+I know how the relationships between various objects embedded in three dimensional space can be altered by projecting them on to a two dimensional surface (or imagined one), which is what I often do when drawing and measuring angles and proportions to transfer to my paper.
+I know how depth of field can be contracted to almost non existence.
+In the vacuum of space, if no one can hear you scream, light nevertheless travels incomprehensibly long distances.

-When teaching, I devote a lot of time to the lies that our vision, and cameras, propagate.
-I'd give examples of different camera views, different vanish points on perspective grids, provide examples of how zooming in on a small area of a field of vision alters the relationships of the objects within it.
-If I were teaching now I'd start with the universe, and the assumptions that we almost naturally make about it; that it is teeming with stars.
-Because, as you know, I'm not just suspicious about this notion, but know that if I frame our field of vision differently the perception will be 'My God, it's not full of stars...'
+When teaching, I used to devote time to the lies that our vision, and cameras, propagate.
+I'd give examples of different camera views (upshots and downshots), different vanishing points on perspective grids, examples of altering the relationships of objects in space.
+If I were still teaching now I'd start with the universe, and the assumptions that we might be inclined to make about it; that it is teeming with stars.
+Because, as you know, I'm not just suspicious about this notion, but know that if we frame our field of vision differently the perception will be 'My God, it's not full of stars...'

-In order to re-frame my notion of the universe I wondered how...let's start with our galaxy...might appear if the average sun were the size of a grain of sand.
+In order to re-frame my notion of the universe I wondered how...let's start with our galaxy...might appear if an average sun/star were the size of a grain of sand.
 I Googled 'if our sun was a grain of sand...' and discovered of course, I'm not the only person who has wondered this.
 The conjecture is apparently epidemic in science classes.

-So, if suns in general were the size of a grain of sand, there are various napkin calculations available, that all more or less square up.
-There's apparently about 100 billion starts in the galaxy, so much sand would that represent?
+So, if suns in general were the size of a grain of sand, there are various napkin calculations available, that all more or less suggest awesomeness in the original sense of the word.
+There's apparently about 100 billion starts in our galaxy, the Milky Way, so, how much sand would that represent?
 Apparently half a tennis course 1 meter high of sand.
-That is an astonishing amount of sand, and we would be justified in thinking that, yes, the galaxy and universe is teeming with starts.
+That is an astonishing amount of sand, and we would be justified in thinking that, yes, our galaxy and universe is teeming with stars.
 But lets spread those stars/grains of sand out to real distances.
 Lets collapse the astonishing depth of field that astronomical photography represents.
 If the sun were a grain of sand, our solar system might be 3.5 meters across, or 30 km across depending on where we define the boundary and how big we define a grain of sand.
-If the sun were a grain of sand our Milky Way galaxy might be 350,000 km across.
-So imagine the sand representing stars in the galaxy on that half tennis course scattered about on a disc 350,000 km wide; they becomes incredibly diffuse.
+If our sun were a grain of sand our Milky Way galaxy would be 350,000 km across.
+So imagine the sand representing stars in the galaxy on that half tennis course scattered about on a disc 350,000 km wide.
+Sand/matter becomes incredibly diffuse.

 (posted on 21 Nov 2023)